 , they will still be covered in lanugo.

 You might have stopped working before month nine, or you might be waiting a little longer but most women stick that Out Of Office on around 4 weeks before their due date and when it happens it’s like the Friday to end all Fridays (without the alcohol, the heels and the 5am walk of shame).

 There is nothing like the delight you will feel fizzing through your tired body as you snuggle into your sofa, with those Maltesers and that box set knowing that you can stay there all day.

 Amid all these ups and downs, there is one thing that is set in stone and sealed as fate without you having a clue.
-Tantalisingly close on the horizon is your baby’s birthday and suddenly almost without warning, it will arrive and the wait will be over.
+Tantalisingly close on the horizon is your baby’s birth day and suddenly almost without warning, he or she will arrive and the wait will be over.

-So the very best thing about month nine is that when the going gets tough, you know that next month, you will be looking into the face (and the exploding nappies) of your little one.
+So the very best thing about month nine is that when the going gets tough, you know that next month, you will be looking into the face of your little one.